trxdave/tic-tac-toc/README.md

 ### Colours ###

-These colors are implemented using the Colorama library in Python, which allows for easy cross-platform colored text output in the console.
-You can customize the colors or add more as per your preference by modifying the code.
+These colours are implemented using the Colorama library in Python, which allows for easy cross-platform coloured text output in the console.
+You can customize the colours or add more as per your preference by modifying the code.

 - #### Green: ####
 Used for the welcome message and player prompts.